JoeyyScott/general-gielinor-game/README.md

 I have created this project (Milestone project 2) as part of my Full Stack Web Development course with [Code Institute](https://codeinstitute.net/).

 General Gielinor Game is an interactive quiz designed to help you improve your knowledge about the game [RuneScape](https://www.runescape.com).
-I have been playing this game since 2001 and have as such acquired a lot of game knowledge, so I thought what better idea for a interactive game?
+I have been playing this game since 2001 and have as such acquired a lot of game knowledge, so I thought what better idea for an interactive game?

 ![Am I responsive screenshot](readme-files/am-i-responsive.png)